BA(Hons), MA(RCA), ARPS, FRGS

 He then went on to cut the BBC television documentary, Making The Shining, directed by Vivian Kubrick (Stanley’s daughter).

-After working for the Kubricks, Gordon was First Assistant Editor on five other major movies (Krull, The Dresser, The Neverending Story, Sheena and Legend: see Gordon’s main film credits), including three with Ray Lovejoy, and Music Editor for James Horner* (Titanic, Avatar, etc.) on The Dresser. (*Tragically killed in a plane crash, June 22, 2015.
+After working for the Kubricks, Gordon was First Assistant Editor on five other major movies (Krull, The Dresser, The Neverending Story, Sheena and Legend: see Gordon’s main film credits), including three with editor Ray Lovejoy, and Music Editor for James Horner* (Titanic, Avatar, etc.) on The Dresser. (*Tragically killed in a plane crash, June 22, 2015.
 Hollywood Reporter and Guardian obits, and full list of credits.)

 Four books on the British mountains: 1986-98